QiuYukang/5G-LENA/doc/source/nr-module.rst

 independent REM calculations.
 Moreover, the calculations are the average of N iterations (specified by the user) in order to consider the randomness of the channel.

+NGMN mixed and 3GPP XR traffic models
+*************************************
+We have implemented in nr/utils/traffic-generators various NGMN traffic applications for mixed traffic scenarios and 3GPP XR traffic applications, to simulate advanced traffic applications.
+NGMN traffic models are defined in Annex A and Annex B of [NGMN-traffics]_ to simulate mixed traffic scenarios, in which a percentage of users is associated to a different traffic type each.
+In particular, NGMN provides models for: FTP, web browsing using HTTP, video streaming, VoIP, and gaming.
+On the other hand, 3GPP traffic models for XR traffic are defined in [TR38838]_, which includes traffic models for Virtual Reality (VR), Augmented Reality (AR), and Cloud Gaming (CG) applications.

+The 'NR' module includes the following models:

+* NGMN FTP
+* NGMN video streaming
+* NGMN gaming
+* NGMN VoIP
+* 3GPP AR Model 3A 3 streams: pose/control, scene/video and audio/data
+* 3GPP VR downlink 1 stream: scene/video
+* 3GPP VR downlink 2 streams: scene/video and audio/data
+* 3GPP VR uplink: pose/control
+* 3GPP CG downlink 1 stream: scene/video
+* 3GPP CG downlink 2 streams: scene/video and audio/data
+* 3GPP CG uplink: pose/control

+Let us note that the NGMN HTTP model is already available in ns-3-dev.

+We have created a general C++ base class called TrafficGenerator to support many different traffic types such as video streaming, gaming, VoIP, web browsing, FTP, scene/video, pose/control, audio/data.
+The implementation details can be found in [WNS32022-ngmn]_.

+The 3GPP traffic models have been parameterized and combined to model different single or multi-stream XR applications, as defined in [TR38838]_.
+A simulation helper allows to combine various data flows (or streams) into a single PDU session for XR inside a network device.

 NR-U extension